Honda VT500: VT500FT Ascot

 The Ascot was only available in North America and only for 1983 & 1984 overlapping the similarly named but entirely different 1982-1983 Honda FT500 Ascot.

-The 1983 VT500 Ascot was 390lbs equipped with front disc and rear drum brakes sitting on 18" Comcast 5-spoke wheels front and back with a seat height of 31 inches and rearward footpegs.
-Appearance is sporty with a square tank (2.5 gallon capacity) tapering to the long sleek seat with a gentle bump for the passenger tapering to the similarly shaped rear cowl.
+The 1983 VT500 Ascot was 390lbs (177 kg) equipped with front disc and rear drum brakes sitting on 18" Comcast 5-spoke wheels front and back with a seat height of 31 inches and rearward footpegs.
+Appearance is sporty with a square tank (2.5 gallon (11 l) capacity) tapering to the long sleek seat with a gentle bump for the passenger tapering to the similarly shaped rear cowl.
 Beneath the seat is flat-tracker-style number plate side cover with a large decal stating "VT500 Ascot" emulating a number board/panel.
 The right side cover has a lower section painted black to emulate the rectifier regulator found on the left side exposed just below the left side cover.
 Exhaust is completely black chrome 2 into 1 system with a resonator/power-chamber above the center stand and a large cylindrical muffler with black chrome headshields covering all of the exhaust system's joints.
 Other cosmetic characteristics include a square headlight, "rounded-rectangle" turn signals, sporty horn cover, flat black trim, aluminum mounts with "speed holes", and black square gauges with aircraft-style gauge backgrounds.

 In 1983 the VT500FT Ascot was available in Pearl Siren Blue (very dark blue with subtle but plentiful blue, purple, and red metallics) and Candy Bourgogne Red (medium/dark red with a bright metallic).
 In 1984 the VT500FT Ascot was available in Black (simply gloss black) and Metallic Red (very similar to the 83's "Candy Bourgogne Red" but slightly darker red base coat.

 Notable differences between the 1983 & 1984 VT500FT Ascots consist of the wheels (83 had thick rim lips like VT500 Shadows while 84 had thin rim lips like VF700 Magnas), the foot controls (83 brake pedal & shifter were chrome while the 84 pedal & shifter were galvanized black), the tank decals (83 had 3 similar shades of grey on the Honda "wing" while 84 had 3 distinct shades of grey with very high metallic content), otherwise the only other noteworthy difference is a large wiring change in 84.
 No other mechanical differences exist outside the wiring update.